mohamedshahin-10/Quiz-App/README.md

 **Adjustable Difficulty Levels**: Users can choose from multiple difficulty levels to match their knowledge and expertise.

-**Responsive Design**: The app is built with a responsive layout, making it accessible on various devices including desktops, tablets, and smartphones.

 **Intuitive UI**: Developed with HTML, CSS, Bootstrap, and jQuery to ensure a smooth and user-friendly interface.

 **Real-Time Feedback**: Users receive instant feedback on their answers, with a final score displayed at the end of the quiz.

 ## Technologies Used
 - **HTML**: For structuring the content of the app.
 - **CSS**: For styling the app and ensuring a consistent look and feel.